euroargodev/software_guidelines/SIL.md

 SILs are envisioned as a two-way improvement feature:
 - It helps RI staff develop software by providing clear benchmarks and goals.
-- It provides software with a RI certification, formally recognizing its compliance with Argo RI expectations at a given level.
+- It provides software with a RI certification, recognizing its compliance with Argo RI expectations at a given level.

-In other words, the SIL framework not only guides developers in progressively improving their software to meet higher standards, but also serves as a formal recognition system, certifying that a software meets the Argo Research Infrastructure's expectations for quality, interoperability, and community integration at a given level.
+In other words, the SIL framework not only guides developers in progressively improving their software to meet higher standards, but also serves as a recognition system, certifying that a software meets the Argo Research Infrastructure's expectations for quality, interoperability, and community integration at a given level.

+The certification is self-declarative.

 **SIL vs development guidelines:**